-In examining cluster 1, which contains much of Florida, and Phoenix, are in the southern parts of the U.S., and are havens for retirees who desire to find warmer climates.
-In cluster 1, these MSAs' house prices may be moving in similar directions depending on how the preferences of these types of migrants change over time.
-Another interesting feature of cluster 1 is that it has not had an idiosyncratic housing recession since the late 1970's.
+MSAs' house prices may be moving in similar directions depending on how the preferences of these types of migrants change over time.
+Another interesting feature of cluster 1 is that it has not had an idiosyncratic housing downturn since the late 1970's.
 On the other hand, parts of this cluster may have experienced housing cycles that were not due to a national house price contraction, but those MSA-level downturns were likely not strong enough to bring down the whole cluster.
 A cluster will only be deemed "worthy" of being declared in a house price recession at any time period if a sufficient number of MSAs experience a bad downturn.
 This feature of the model marginalizes out relatively minor downturns and focuses on national and relatively large regional (i.e., cluster) downturns.

 Information about the regime variable is useful for understanding how the timing of the national and cluster regimes interact.
-We find that the national expansion regime is less persistent than the other regimes, with the most likely transition into an idiosyncratic recession in either cluster 2 or 3.
-The most likely transition from the national recession regime is into a localized recession for cluster 3.
-Meanwhile, clusters 1 and 7 are most likely to transmit a local recession into a national one.
+We find that the national expansion regime is less persistent than the other regimes, with the most likely transition into an idiosyncratic downturn in either cluster 2 or 3.
+The most likely transition from the national downturn regime is into a localized downturn for cluster 3.
+Meanwhile, clusters 1 and 7 are most likely to transmit a local downturn into a national one.